 - A. If a grievance is not settled at Step 3 of the procedure, the Union and only the Union may appeal the grievance in writing to the CEO or designee within ten (10) working days from the receipt of the CEO or designee's written decision.
 This appeal shall be for the purpose of notifying the Court that the Union wishes to move the grievance to arbitration. - B. The parties shall meet to select a mutually acceptable arbitrator.
 Following selection of a mutually agreed upon arbitrator, a date for the arbitration shall be mutually agreed upon within ninety (90) days of the Union's request for arbitration.
-The fees and expenses of the arbitrator; the transcript for the arbitrator; and the court reporter shall be shared equally by the parties, it being understood and agreed that all other expenses including, but not limited to, fees for witnesses, transcripts and similar costs incurred by the parties during such arbitration, will be the responsibility of the individual party involved.

-- C. The decision of an arbitrator shall be final and binding upon the parties but shall not add to, subtract from, nor otherwise modify the terms and conditions of this MOU. - D. The parties expressly agree that the term of this section shall expire as of the expiration date of this contract and that the status quo shall revert to a situation where there is no arbitration of grievances that occur after the expiration date of this agreement until or unless a successor agreement is approved by the Court Executive Committee. - E. An arbitration date shall be established within ninety (90) days following selection of a mutually acceptable arbitrator.
+The fees and expenses of the arbitrator; the transcript for the arbitrator; and the court reporter shall be shared equally by the parties, it being understood and agreed that all other expenses including, but not limited to, fees for witnesses, transcripts and similar costs incurred by the parties during such arbitration, will be the responsibility of the individual party involved. - C. The decision of an arbitrator shall be final and binding upon the parties but shall not add to, subtract from, nor otherwise modify the terms and conditions of this MOU. - D. An arbitration date shall be established within ninety (90) days following selection of a mutually acceptable arbitrator.

-22.6 Notice of Meetings
+23.6 Notice of Meetings